 As a consequence, disciplinary action was taken fairly and transparently against each violation case.
 The cases were assigned to Internal Audit and relevant business units for verification and the reports were made to the Audit Committee and the Board as well as the related party in a sequence specified in Complaint Management Procedure.

-In 2018, following the verification, there were 0 case of Verbal warnings, 1 case of written warnings and 0 case of Contract terminations.
+In 2019, following the verification, there were all cases of verbal warnings, 0 case of written warnings and 0 case of Contract terminations.
+The responsible functions have been notified to provide preventive measures.

 Risk of changes in regulatory regime has often significant implications for IRPC’s current operations and future direction.
 Accordingly, IRPC considers engaging and collaborating with regulators to advance the principles of sustainable development, protect our rights, and strengthen our position as a leading integrated petrochemical complex in Asia.
 As prescribed, Sustainability Management Sub-Element 6.3, Regulatory Advocacy Independence and Transparency shall be exercised at all times and in all communications and other interactions with regulators and policy makers.